aliouuuw/travelex/docs/PROJECT_CONTEXT.md

 ## Project Overview

 TravelEx is a comprehensive intercity travel booking platform that connects passengers with drivers across multiple countries.
-The platform features **real-time updates**, **anonymous booking capabilities**, and **comprehensive management tools** for drivers and administrators.
+The platform features **real-time updates**, **anonymous booking capabilities**, **custom seat layouts**, and **comprehensive management tools** for drivers and administrators.

 **🎉 MAJOR MILESTONE:** The platform has been **FULLY MIGRATED** from Supabase to Convex, achieving complete real-time functionality with enhanced performance, security, and user experience.